-The development board provides a dedicated audio interface for the Bluetooth modules.
+The Development board provides a dedicated audio interface for the Bluetooth modules.
 The pins provide the developer with access to the module's PCM lines as well as providing power to allow additional audio hardware to be developed.
 Laird has developed a range of audio codec application notes that can be used to develop boards that can be plugged directly onto this interface to support audio application development.

-More details of the PCM interface are available in the Audio Codec Board application notes.
+More details of the PCM interface are available in the Audio Codec Board Applications Notes.

 J11 can be used to provide loopback capability when testing external audio codec.
-When the jumper is moved, it loops back the signal from PCM\OUT to PCM\IN.
+When the jumper is moved, it loops back the signal from PCM_OUT to PCM_IN.
 The default position disables loopback.